CHARM-BDF/charmgpt/README.PLAN.expandLLMoptions.md

 }
 ```

-This approach provides a clear testing point before continuing with more complex features.
+This minimal implementation provides a clear testing point before continuing to the more complex features like tool calling and sequential thinking.
+Once this milestone is verified as working correctly, you can proceed to Milestone 2.

 ### Milestone 1 Test Results